portsoc/hangman-in-branches/README.md

 Try hosting this game to learn how to do the same with your submissions.
 Remember that you need to have the code for your submission on a private GitHub repository.
-Once you have done this, follow the instructions in the "If you want to run a Web server" section of [this document](https://docs.google.com/document/d/1zqvC5jOoXQlXggKZkEC025H-N6k7HxdTHpsy0Iylt0c/edit?usp=sharing).
+Once you have done this, follow the instructions in [this document](https://docs.google.com/document/d/1zqvC5jOoXQlXggKZkEC025H-N6k7HxdTHpsy0Iylt0c/edit?usp=sharing).
+Remember to make a `web` folder in your [Virtual Machines](https://uop-1-server-per-student-devel.appspot.com/) before cloning the repository into it.
-Clone the repository in the `web` directory of your [Virtual Machines](https://uop-1-server-per-student-devel.appspot.com/), serve it and try to access the game from different devices.
+Serve it and try to access the site from different devices.

 We will also leave you with another challenge to try out.
 At the moment, we have no way of deleting a game from the server once it is finished.